dward2/BME547/Assignments/PythonFundamentalAssignment.md

 This assignment will be done using Jupyter notebooks.

-In the Sakai assignment, you will see a link to a GitHub Classroom.
+In the Canvas assignment, you will see a link to a GitHub Classroom.
 Log into your GitHub account and then visit that site.
 This will create a repository specific for you.
 Clone this repository onto your local computer, and then navigate to the folder containing the repository.